LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

   - **`tests.py`**: Houses unit tests for the app.
   - **`views.py`**: Where request-handling functions and classes are defined.

 The files created by Django provide a boilerplate for developing the project.
-As we progress, we will work on these files to build the application and understand their specific roles and functionalities.
+In the later part, we will work on the poll files to build a simple `"Hello, World"` page.

 ### [6] Install Nginx
 To install the Nginx web server, run the following command:
 ```bash
 apt install nginx
 ```
 #### Key Parameters:
--   **`install nginx`**: Downloads and installs the `nginx` package from the repository, including all necessary dependencies.
+-   **`nginx`**: Installs the `nginx` package from the repository.

-This command sets up the Nginx web server, which can be used as a reverse proxy, load balancer, or HTTP cache for our applications.
+This command sets up the Nginx web server, which can be used as a reverse proxy for our applications.
 ![enter image description here](http://127.0.0.1/assets/lab6-8.png)

 ### [7] Configure nginx